 The John V. Roach Honors College is dedicated to enriching the intellectual life of TCU by empowering, inspiring, and motivating high-achieving students to become ethical leaders in our global society.
 The Honors College promotes self-discovery, critical thinking, and conscientious understanding of world cultures and offers unique residential, curricular, and co-curricular opportunities.
 We seek the participation of faculty who wish to work with highly motivated, dedicated, and talented students, and faculty who value the enrichment and engagement provided by an Honors education.
 Find out more at our website, call 817-257-7125, or email firstname.lastname@example.org.

 The Human Resources (HR) benefits page will help you in the selection process of a generous benefit package to all eligible employees through short, informative videos to help you understand your health benefit options.
 We also direct you to login to your Employee Self-Service profile at My.TCU.Edu in the “Employee Center” to verify your W-4 (currently: Single/0), W-2 information, update/change personal information, and set up Direct Deposit.
 You have the ability to change this information as needed.
+Request access to TCU’s lactation rooms on campus.
 For more information, contact us at 817-257-7990, email@example.com, or firstname.lastname@example.org.

 The ID Center issues the official ID card, which is a lifeline to all that takes place on campus.
 It is a key, photo ID, pass to the rec center, pass to special events, meal card, and debit card.
 Present your TCU ID card at the TCU bookstore and receive a 10% discount.
 The ID Center is located in the Brown Lupton University Union in suite 2033.
 It is open from 8am–5pm Monday–Friday and remains open during the lunch hour.
 For more information, visit our Faculty and Staff page, call 817-257-7856, or email email@example.com.

-The Information Technology (IT) department offers many services to the campus, including office phones, email, technology documentation, Box (cloud storage), purchasing and licenses (ex: Microsoft Office [free] and Adobe Creative Cloud [$9.75/year]), My.TCU.Edu portal access, password resetting, and connecting your personal device to the TCU Wireless Network.
+The Information Technology (IT) department offers many services to the campus, including office phones, email, technology documentation, Box (cloud storage), purchasing and licenses (ex: Microsoft Office and Adobe Creative Cloud, My.TCU.Edu portal access, password resetting, and connecting your personal device to the TCU Wireless Network.
 Additionally, the IT Support HelpDesk serves as front-line support for computer related questions across campus.
 Search our Knowledgebase for answers or attend training events.
-View our current support hours here.
+View our current support hours and read about TCU’s Network and Computer Usage policy.
 You can reach us by, chat, online ticket system, in-person (on the East side of the first floor of the Mary Couts Burnett Library), or call at 817-257-6855.

 The Office of Institutional Research is the principle reporting office for official University data, produces the annual Fact Book and provides data support to departments, colleges, and administrative offices for reporting and policy making purposes.
 Institutional Research also administers the Student Perception of Teaching (SPOT) survey each semester.
 Contact us at 817-257-7793.